How To Spot A Fake 1952 Topps Mickey Mantle Card

 A Gem-Mint condition copy of the card sold recently for $12.6 Million, shattering all records.

-It’s not even a rare card, as it was double printed by Topps, even even though thousands of the high series 1952 Topps cards were dumped into the Atlantic ocean.
+It’s not even a rare card, as it was double-printed by Topps, even though thousands of the high-series 1952 Topps cards were dumped into the Atlantic Ocean.

-And while it is Mantle’s first official Topps issue, it’s not technically his rookie card (that award would go to Mantle’s 1951 Bowman card), although many often refer to it as such.
+And while it is Mantle’s first official Topps issue, it’s not technically his rookie card (that honor goes to Mantle’s 1951 Bowman card), although many refer to it as such.

 As with all desirable cards, there exists a fairly prominent counterfeit market trying to dupe vintage collectors into believing their fakes are the real thing.

-Any collector making such a big investment into a Mickey Mantle baseball card needs to know the facts.
+Any collector making such a big investment in a Mickey Mantle baseball card needs to know the facts.

 So, with this guide, we break it all down.
 Let’s examine the 1952 Topps Mickey Mantle card and help distinguish a real one from a fake.